 Do you ever wonder what getting an MBA might teach you that you don’t already know?
 So often in the workplace, you see MBAs and other people with advanced degrees acting like they know it all.
-But we all know they don’t.
+But of course they don’t.
 There’s a LOT to learn that school just can’t teach you.

-Now, it’s not that I didn’t learn a lot of useful things at grad school.
+Not that I didn’t learn a lot of useful things at grad school.
 But, as most of us know, the seeds of real wisdom are gathered and blossom in the real world.
-Still, it might help you to know some of the things an MBA might teach you, so here goes …
+Still, knowledge is wealth.
+So it might help you to know some of the key concepts I learned when I got my MBA …

 Basics of economic theory

 One of my favorite economics teachers told us that if you put a 100 economists in a room, you would get a100 different forecasts.
 His point was that, while there is indeed some science to the math, there are still unpredictable human influences on what actually happens in the real world.

 But there are some basic principles that hold true.
 At least most of the time:

 Supply and demand – If people start to want more of something and the supply is limited, then businesses can charge more.
 Like when you see gas prices go up at the pump during disasters or supply shortages for whatever reason.
 An economist would say that gas demand exceeds gas supply.
 So the price can go up and customers will pay the price.
 (See price elasticity below.)

 But when demand falls, companies may not be able to raise the price any more and still keep the same number of customers.
 At least in theory.
 So, if demand falls sharply enough, the price may drop until demand picks up again.
 Of course, things like price manipulation and greed are not part of any simple economic model.